CyclotomicFields/cyclotomic/README.md

 #### The Dream

 This is a library for exact arithmetic in cyclotomic fields that is fast, parallel and user friendly.
+There's also a paper embedded in the comments that you can build.

 ## Getting Started